frugan-dev/acf-uppy/README.md

 - no limits by default for upload file size and types
 - support setting per-field size limit, mime-types and upload path
 - support uploads outside public directory (for private files)
-- download file using symlinks (no memory problem with large download)
+- download file using symlinks (no memory problems with large downloads)
 - many WP hooks available

 ### Installation